axelvaldez/radical-companies/_posts/Posts/2022-09-13-disassembling-management.markdown

   <tr>
    <th>Team health</th>
    <td>
-    <p>One thing that we don't do either at all or very well is get a measure of team health.</p>
+    <p>One thing that we don&rsquo;t do either at all or very well is get a measure of team health.</p>
    </td>
   </tr>
   <tr>